ng-darren/MatchUp/README.md

 5) Retrieve the best candidate information from candidate store using topCandidateId and display candidate information

 ## Note
+Built with Angular 7.1.0
 Uses Bootstrap CSS from CDN to make things prettier